VocaleCoded/Website-Utilities/README.md

 inspect tab and you can configure the element code, but as soon as you reload, the edits vanish.
 This can be useful in pranking too!

+## ViewSourceCode.js
+This script can make you view the inner elements of a site or file!
+It's useful for understanding functionalities of a site!